 U.S. citizenship is not a prerequisite for admission to UNLV, therefore any individual can apply to be a student and, if accepted, enroll for classes.

 DACA recipients can still apply for a renewal.
-Those who were unable to renew their application before Sept.
-5, 2017, have a DACA expiration date after Mar.
-5, 2018 or had their renewal application rejected due to clerical errors may send in a renewal application.
+Those who have a DACA expiration date on or after Sept.
+5, 2016 or were unable to renew their application before Sept.
+5, 2017, or had their renewal application rejected due to clerical errors may send in a renewal application.
 More information is available on the U.S. Citizenship and Immigration Services website.

 As a DACA student, will my tuition or financial aid be impacted if the program ends?